-Figure 4-2: Set Password menu
+Figure 5-2: Set Password menu

 - 3. To change the password, first enter the old password, and then enter the new password twice. - 4.
-If you would like to reset your gateway to its factory default settings select Yes for Restore Factory Defaults.
-This will remove all configuration information you have entered. - 5.
 Click Apply to save your changes.

 Note: After changing the password, you will be required to log in again to continue the configuration.
 If you have backed up the gateway settings previously, you should do a new backup so that the saved settings file includes the new password.